freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/mpf/index.md

 [VPE](https://github.com/freezy/VisualPinball.Engine), a pinball simulator based on Unity.
 It does this by spawning a Python process running MPF and communicating with VPE through [gRPC](https://grpc.io/).

+MPF is available on Windows, macOS, and Linux.